 Probation is a court-ordered punishment and must be taken seriously.
 Probation violations is also not going to be swept under the rug.
 It is not something to take lightly and you could be looking at even more severe penalties than you were before.

 Probation Violations | Avoiding Jail

 If you have been convicted of a crime, you may be sentenced to probation as all or part of your punishment.
 Probation is ordered by the court, and its terms vary in length depending on the charges against you.
-Judges use probation as a means to ensure that you act with a certain level of responsibility.
+Judges use probation to ensure that you act with a certain level of responsibility.
 Probation gives you a second chance to abide by the law.
 In addition, probation is often used as an alternative to incarceration when negotiating a plea bargain.
-If you have violated your probation, Buffalo Criminal Defense Lawyer Arthur L. Pressman has the experience you need to negotiate with the court and improve your chances of turning the circumstances of a probation violation in your favor.

 Individuals usually begin probation with the best intentions.
 However, as time passes, the challenges of daily life, work commitments, child commitments or lack of transportation can pose a problem in attending the scheduled meeting with your probation officer.
 The most common reason for violating probation is missing a scheduled probation appointment.

-Violating probation is a very serious charge — one on which the court does not look very favorably.
+Probation violations are very serious charges — one on which the court does not look very favorably.
 Penalties for violating probation can be harsh, especially if you are a repeat offender.
-If you have been convicted of violating probation, you can benefit from the strong legal defense that an experienced Buffalo criminal defense lawyer, such as Arthur L. Pressman, can provide.

 If you need help with your probation violations, please call our Buffalo criminal defense attorney today for a free consultation.